VHonzik/web-gash/README.md

 }
 ```

-And that's it, once you start the app you will see a full-screen styled terminal and you can start calling commands such as `man man` and play around with Tab auto-completion.
-Next step is adding your own commands and keywords: TODO
+And that's it, once you start the app you will see a full-screen styled terminal and you can start calling commands such as `man man` and play around with Tab auto-completion or command history.
+Next step is adding your own commands and keywords, see [this documentation page](./Commands.md).